 You may not be driving in a bigger city, in which case this wouldn’t apply.
 But if you are in a bigger city, staying in the city, as opposed to driving out to the suburbs, is a smarter move for drivers.
 There are simply more people looking for rides in the bustle of the city, and you’ll get more riders, and thus earn more, by sticking with the more crowded areas.

-7. Take Advantage of Referrals and Signup Bonuses
+7. Take Advantage of Referrals and Signup Guarantee

-Both Uber and Lyft offer bonuses for new drivers.
-The great thing about this is that the bonus is for both the new driver and the existing driver who has referred them.
+Both Uber and Lyft offer guarantee for new drivers.
+The great thing about this is that the Guarantee is for both the new driver and the existing driver who has referred them.
 There are some contingencies to this, so you’ll want to read up on the specifics, but this is a great way to earn more as a driver.

 If you’re currently driving for Uber, Lyft, DoorDash, Instacart, or Postmates, you can get referrals out there to friends and acquaintances.
 If you’re considering driving for one of these companies, make sure you use a referral code when you sign up.